 - Limitations of current research in this area and implications for research, policy and practice

-Dr. Dr. Nancy Carnide is a Post-Doctoral Research Fellow at the Institute for Work & Health in Toronto.
-She has a PhD in Epidemiology from the Dalla Lana School of Public Health at the University of Toronto.
-During her PhD, she was the recipient of a Canadian Institutes of Health Research (CIHR) Vanier Canada Graduate Scholarship and a CIHR Strategic Training Fellowship in Work Disability Prevention.
-Dr. Carnide’s current research interests lie at the intersection between occupational health and safety and substance use.
-Her doctoral dissertation focused on the use of prescription opioids among workers with work-related low back pain and their association with work disability.
-Her emerging program of research builds on this work to examine use and non-medical use of prescription and recreational central nervous system drugs among workers, their risk factors, and the workplace consequences of their use.
+Dr. Nancy Carnide has a PhD in Epidemiology from the Dalla Lana School of Public Health at the University of Toronto.
+She is a previous recipient of a Canadian Institutes of Health Research (CIHR) Vanier Canada Graduate Scholarship and a CIHR Strategic Training Fellowship in Work Disability Prevention.
+Dr. Carnide's research interests lie at the intersection between occupational health and safety and substance use, as well as the mental health of working populations.
+Her emerging program of research includes examining the use and non-medical use of prescription and recreational drugs among workers, their risk factors, and the workplace consequences of their use.
+Dr. Carnide's most recent research focuses on the impact of cannabis legalization on the Canadian working population.
+She is co-leading two studies related to workplace cannabis use and related perceptions and knowledge among Canadian workers, as well as cannabis involvement in workplace fatalities in Ontario.